Private PET/CT serving Western Canada

 2018 · INITIO provides FDG, Amyvid, Neuraceq, and Vizamyl Alzheimer scans.

-2021 · INITIO begins 68Gallium imaging for prostate and neuro-endocrine cancer.
+2021 · INITIO begins 68Gallium imaging for neuro-endocrine cancer.

 Referrals are accepted for FDG, DOTATATE, CT, and PSMA.
 All referrals are booked promptly with quick turn around on results as timing of PET/CT diagnostic screening matters to help prevent or catch disease before it’s too late.